Scalability of the second-order reliability method for stochastic differential equations with multiplicative noise: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank G{\'e}rard Ben Arous, Nils Berglund, Tom Klose, Youssef Marzouk, and Georg Stadler for helpful discussions on different parts of this work.
-T.G. acknowledges the support received from the EPSRC projects EP/T011866/1 and EP/V013319/1.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising from this submission.

 {\Alph{section}} {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{subsection}.\arabic{subsubsection}}